 I Passed a Yeast Infection to My Partner Through Sex, and It Wasn’t Pretty

-Although it's not a sexually transmitted infection, it is possible to give your partner a yeast infection after sex, experts say.
-Here's what to know about yeast infection symptoms in men and how to prevent them.
+Although it's not a sexually transmitted infection, it is possible to give your partner a yeast infection during sex, experts say.
+Here's what to know about having sex with a yeast infection.

 When becoming intimate in a new relationship, it’s normal to have a thousand thoughts firing off in your head during sex: Do I smell down there?
 How does my body look in this position?
 Is he going to orgasm?
 Am I going to orgasm?
 But for me, those thoughts had never included Am I going to give my boyfriend a yeast infection?

 Like many women, I was familiar with yeast infections.
 I knew the telltale symptoms (itching, burning, and cottage cheese-like discharge) and that hormonal birth control, antibiotics, or even wearing yoga pants all day might up your risk.
-What I didn't know, though, is that I could actually give my yeast infection symptoms to a partner.
+But could you have sex with a yeast infection?
+The simple answer is yes.
+The bad news?
+It is possible to give your yeast infection symptoms to a partner during intercourse.

 When my boyfriend and I were newly dating, I noticed sex felt a bit more painful than normal.
 I suspected I had the beginnings of a yeast infection, and mentioned to him that I needed to go to the drugstore to pick up an over-the-counter antifungal treatment.
 At the time, my S.O. didn't tell me that he had also started to experience itching, pain, swelling, and, bizarrely enough, "peeling" downstairs.
 He didn't connect his symptoms to my yeast infection, and instead, was concerned that he might have leprosy (to this day, this makes me LOL).